 Compaction, erosion, and loss of nourishing elements are only a few afflictions visited upon the land.
 This is why alternative ways of raising plants and vegetables help to conserve soil, improve the food supply and utilize the roots.
 An aeroponic system is one such way to rest the earth’s crust.

 About Aeroponic Systems

-Aeroponic gardening is avoiding the use of soil or other medium such as those used for hydroponic farming by suspending seedlings in air, feeding and hydrating them by means of periodic misting.
+Aeroponic gardening is avoiding the use of soil or another medium such as those used for hydroponic farming by suspending seedlings in the air, feeding and hydrating them using periodic misting.
 Piping connects a tank with plant food solution to misters which, in turn, are programmed to feed and irrigate the vegetables at pre-set frequencies.

 What You Need